m-expunged/guacamole-sharp/README.md

 Inspired by Vadim Pronin's [guacamole-lite](https://github.com/vadimpronin/guacamole-lite).

-# Usage
+## Usage

 While not strictly required, the intended use of GuacamoleSharp is with Docker.

 Docker setup steps:

 - Clone repository
-- Adjust appsettings.json (explanation below)
+- Adjust appsettings.json
+  - Change logging level
+  - Change GSSettings
+- Adjust Docker
+  - Change ports and hostnames
-- In Dockerfile, overwrite appsettings.json as needed with environment variables (see Dockerfile for example)
+  - Overwrite GSSettings in appsettings.json with environment variables in Dockerfile (example in Dockerfile)
-- Adjust docker-compose.yml as needed
+  - For some Linux systems, you will need to switch to a Linux compatible image of guacd in docker-compose.yml
-- In root directory of the project, use 'docker compose up' to generate images and start containers
+- In root directory of the project, use 'docker compose up -d' to generate images and start containers
-- Generate connection token with settings (explanation below)
+- Generate connection token with Web API endpoint
-- Connect to GuacamoleSharp with your self-built frontend using guacamole-common-js (explanation below)
+- Connect to GuacamoleSharp with your self-built frontend using guacamole-common-js

+Details regarding some of the steps are can be found below.

 For usage without Docker, skip the Docker steps and build the application like any other.

-# Connection Token
+## Connection Token

 GuacamoleSharp transports the settings for remote connections via an encrypted connection token.